-Having your own small business has some awesome benefits.
-You get to be your own boss, set your own hours and have creative freedom.
-The world is your oyster!
+Having your own small business has some fantastic benefits.
+You get to be your own boss, set your own hours and enjoy creative freedom – the world is truly your oyster in 2025!

-And while there is no one-size-fits-all business plan, here are 10 common mistakes that you could avoid to help your business run smoothly.
+While there isn’t a one-size-fits-all business plan, here are 10 common mistakes to avoid so your business can run more smoothly and be fully compliant with today’s legal requirements.

 1. Rushing